Dana Strum: 1992–1995: Living The Wild Life

-In an interview with Chicago Tribune, Strum proudly stated that Slaughter was "the only self-produced, self-written" new American rock band at the time.
-He added, "When the fans hear something by Slaughter, they know it's ours."
-Kelly explained: "Slaughter doesn't try to clump our music into one style.
-It would be a lie for us to play just one type of music.
-This record reflects our various influences."

-Two months before the official April in-store release date of the album, as part of the most ambitious fan thank-you at the time, Slaughter sent out a six-song demo tape of The Wild Life to a large number of active members of its fan club.
+Discussing The Wild Life in interviews, Dana Strum and Mark Slaughter inevitably mentioned classic rock giants like Queen, Boston and Journey.
+While Strum characterized the album as a "harder-edged record", music critics described Slaughter's second studio effort as "over-flowing with quick 'n' catchy riffs, memorable melodies, layers of vocal harmonies, and stretches of sound effects."
+The album featured 13 tracks, and debuted at No.8 on the Billboard album chart in April 1992, continuing the commercial success of Stick It To Ya, two months after Slaughter sent out a six-song demo tape of The Wild Life to a large number of active members of its fan club.
 Strum later explained that it was their "way of giving the fans something the regular public couldn't get".
-The cassette had the same cover as the album but was stamped "Slaughter Bootleg Demos".
-It also featured interviews and comments with the band.

-Following the release, The Wild Life album debuted at No.8 on the Billboard album chart in April 1992 and continued the commercial success of Stick It To Ya.Accompanying the album, a home video with the same title, "The Wild Life", was released.
-It was a 72-minute long documentary of the making of the album, also including profiles of the band members.
-Later, it became the band's second home video to certify Gold.
+In an interview with Chicago Tribune, Strum emphasized that Slaughter was "the only self-produced, self-written" new American rock band at the time.
+He added, "When the fans hear something by Slaughter, they know it's ours."Accompanying the album was a home video documentary also called "The Wild Life", which showcased the making of the album, also including profiles of the band members.
+The video eventually certified Gold.
 It featured the title track video as well as videos to "Days Gone By" and the unreleased at the time clip of "Mad About You".
 In addition, it contained the video of the recording of "Times They Change" that was inspired by Slaughter's European tour during the Gulf War, among others.
 Describing the documentary, Dana Strum explained that he "wanted to show more than the usual band on the road, in the tour bus, leaving the hotel, signing autographs".
-"This one walks you through the whole experience of coming off a surprising first record and embarking on the second with a harder direction," he added, "You get to see the writing of "Real Love" and the actual recording of the demo."
 In fact, all of the music on the home video, except for the finished video clips was Slaughter working on demos.